PeterBotros26/Object-Detection-in-an-Urban-Environment/README.md

 rm -rf ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz
 ```

-We need to edit the config files to change the location of the training and validation files, as well as the location of the label_map file, pretrained weights.
-We also need to adjust the batch size.
-To do so, run the following:
+We need to edit the config files by running the following:

 ```
 cd /home/workspace/